Kinston, North Carolina: A Farming and Industrial City Turned Arts Hub

 Kinston, a city rising from the ashes of its past through investment in the arts, is a city brimming with things for visitors to see and do.

-To hear how more about how arts are reviving central North Carolina towns like Kinston listen to: Reviving North Carolina Towns through Art and Tourism
+Ian has spent a lot of time in Kinston because his family is from there.
+To hear about his Kinston memories and how arts are reviving central North Carolina towns like Kinston listen to: Reviving North Carolina Towns through Art and Tourism